Jasmin2895/Jasmin2895/README.md

 Apart from this I also enjoy writing articles.
 You can find some of my writings on my [dev.to profile](https://dev.to/jasmin).

 I am recently following **#100DaysOfCode** challenge to work on my side projects and explore new tech and contribute in open source 👩🏻‍💻.

+Majorly worked on Javascrit and it's frameworks( Vue, Node and React ), databases (SQL, Redis), docker and AWS services

 **Recently Explored**:-
 * Building desktop applications using electron app.